Machine learning of electronic structure and atomistic properties from the external potential

 \subsection{Hierarchical correlation features from AO basis matrices}

 An alternative route to increase the expressive capacity of the input $\vext$ is to generalize matrix products and construct higher-order features using tensor products of symmetry-adapted blocks, analogous to the hierarchical body-order expansions used in atom-centered descriptors or equivariant message-passing neural networks.
-Note that the symmetrization of matrix elements from Eq.~\eqref{eq:uncoupled-matrix-blocks}, which correspond to coefficients of an operator expansion in a finite, discrete AO basis, to Eq.~\eqref{eq:coupled-matrix-block}, which represent the symmetry-adapted coefficients of the same expansion, closely parallels the symmetrization of atom-density expansions~\cite{niga+20jcp, dusson2022atomic, drau19prb} widely used in atomistic models.
+Note that the symmetrization of matrix elements from Eq.~\eqref{eq:uncoupled-matrix-blocks}, which correspond to coefficients of an operator expansion in a finite, discrete AO basis, to Eq.~\eqref{eq:coupled-matrix-block}, which represent the symmetry-adapted coefficients of the same expansion, closely parallels the symmetrization of widely adopted atom-density expansions~\cite{niga+20jcp, dusson2022atomic, drau19prb}.
 We can similarly construct higher-order tensor products to encode many-body correlations at the level of operators.
 For instance, second-order correlations of $\vext$ can be constructed as,

 where the label $\boldsymbol{\Gamma} = (Z_1 Z_2 Z_3 Z_4, \Lambda S)$ specifies the species, total angular momentum ($\Lambda$) and parity ($S$) of the block resulting from the combination of blocks of the external potential matrix corresponding to $\boldsymbol\gamma_1 = (Z_1 Z_2, \lambda_1 \sigma_1)$ and $\boldsymbol\gamma_2 = (Z_3 Z_4, \lambda_2 \sigma_2)$, that is $\Lambda \in \{ |\lambda_1-\lambda_2|, \ldots, \lambda_1+\lambda_2 \}, S\in \{-1,1\}, M \in \{ -\Lambda, \Lambda+1,\ldots, \Lambda\} $.